OpenDA-Association/OpenDA/README.md

 OpenDA has been designed for high performance.
 Hence, even large-scale models can use it.
 Also, OpenDA allows users to optimize the interaction between their model and the data-assimilation/calibration methods.
 Hence, data-assimilation with OpenDA can be as efficient as with custom-made implementations of data-assimilation methods.

 OpenDA is an Open Source project.
 Contributions are welcome from anyone wishing to participate in the further development of the OpenDA toolset.
+More information about the development process is found [here](./INSTALL.md)

 ## Features of OpenDA